TusoAI: Agentic Optimization for Scientific Methods: Baseline implementations

 \textbf{AIDE.} AIDE takes as input a data folder, task description, and evaluation metric.
 While originally designed for whole-workflow construction in ML tasks, this can be adapted to general optimization in the following ways.
 First, AIDE can operate on any data input in the data folder.
 If specific preprocessing information was needed, we could input this code to the task description.
 Second, in place of specifying an accuracy metric (e.g., "F1 score"), we instead simply input the entire evaluation function in Python, and found this worked well.
 As our goal is optimization and not construction, AIDE's initial prompt is tuned until code was consistently generated and optimized upon, typically requiring the same formatting information as other methods.
 AIDE is run for the same length as TusoAI (8 hours) in the same conda environment on the same CPU (Optimization for AIDE and TusoAI is performed on the same Intel(R) Xeon(R) Gold 5416S.) or GPU (Intel(R) Xeon(R) Silver 4314 CPU @ 2.40GHz), given 4 threads and 50GB of memory.
 While AIDE does have a default timeout per execution of 1 hour, on attempting to set this to the same time as TusoAI led to consistent crashes on more of half of tasks, thus we left it as is.

 \textbf{Biomni.} We access Biomni through its web page.
-Biomni runs on a CPU and can take input files up to a limit, has a runtime execution of 1 hour.
+Biomni runs on a CPU and can take input files up to a limit, has a runtime execution of 1 hour per iteration.
 While not specifically designed for optimization, we can upload the same template code and data as TusoAI then ask Biomni to perform an iterative process of updates.
 In practice, this led to between 2 and 10 iterations per task between 20 minutes and 4 hours.
+This procedure was signed off by the original authors of Biomni.

 \textbf{ChatGPT-Agent.} We access ChatGPT-Agent through its web page.
-ChatGPT-Agent can accept input files up to 25MB and has a runtime execution of 1 hour.
+ChatGPT-Agent can accept input files up to 25MB and has a runtime execution of 1 hour per iteration.
 We upload the same template code and data as TusoAI and ask ChatGPT-Agent to perform an iterative process of updates.
 In practice, this led to between 2 and 7 iterations per task between 10 minutes and 5 hours.

 \textbf{Expert.} The expert baselines for NASBench-360 are pre-computed from their paper.
+The original authors found the best performing expert models from the literature for each task.
+This includes the following methods:

+\begin{enumerate} \item DeepSea - The original DeepSea model released alongside the dataset, a 1D convolution model with state of the art performance. \citep{zhou2015predicting} \item NinaPro - Feed-forward neural network with attention modules in place of convolutions. \citep{josephs2020semg} \item Spherical - a spherical CNN with special operations for spherical signals.
+This model achieved state of the art performance on spherical MNIST. \citep{cohen2018spherical} \item Satellite - A linear classifier with convolution kernel as feature extractor, achieving state of the art on UCR time series prediction tasks. \citep{dempster2020rocket} \item ECG - ResNet with 1D convolution, achieving state of the art on several time series prediction tasks for medicine. \citep{hong2020holmes} \end{enumerate}

 For single-cell tasks, we selected the expert method with the following criteria.
 First, it should be within the top 3 methods as defined by the existing OpenProblems benchmarking.
 Second, the OpenProblems Github should have code for reproducing this method.
 Third, we selected the method that was particularly efficient compared to others, if applicable, defined by a runtime of less than 10 minutes on OpenProblems, with others having greater than 1 hour.
 This left us with the following expert methods, whose code we extracted from the OpenProblems Github: